 Myth #2: “Eat MORE girl, you’re eating for two!”

-Turns out the old adage “eating for two” isn’t necessarily true.
+Turns out the one of the post popular pregnancy myths, “eating for two” isn’t necessarily true.
 While nutrient needs do increase, it’s safe to say that no woman has never needed to eat TWICE her usual caloric intake (unless of course, her usual intake was grossly below her true needs).
 If the average woman consumes 2000 calories, that would mean a whopping 4000 calories a day- much more than any mom-to-be likely needs to feed her teeny tiny growing fetus (especially in the early days).

 Excessive weight gain (beyond your body’s natural needs) can increase the chances of a high birth weight baby which may be associated with delivery and health complications for both mom and baby (e.g. nerve damage, shoulder fractures).
 Pregnant women should instead focus on listening to their body and eating “twice as healthy” rather than “twice as much”.
 I hate using BMI, but the recommendations are that women with a normal pre-pregnancy body mass index (BMI) (between 18.5 to 25 kg/m2) actually have quite modest energy needs.
 In the 1st trimester, you really don’t need to eat much more at all.
 By the 2nd trimester, you’re just looking at an additional 350 calories or so.
 And by the 3rd trimester, those needs are bumped up slightly to about 500 calories.
 That’s literally a muffin, not a double portion of burgers, shakes and fries.
 No big deal if you’re truly hungry for it every so often, but not something you want to make a point of doing just because you’re expecting.

 DON’T: Use pregnancy as an excuse to eat ALL THE THINGS you otherwise wouldn’t feel the need (or hunger) to eat.